uvarc/accord/docs/user-guide.md

 6.)
 When registration is complete the user will be notified by email.
 Their project will now be created.

-### Create a Project
+### Your Project

 A new project creates the following:

-1. System group with the PI as both a member and owner.
+1. System group with the PI as both a member and owner
-2. 1TB project storage share within ACCORD cluster storage.
+2. 1TB project storage
-3. Home directory for the PI within that project storage.
+3. Home directory for the PI

 PIs may suspend a project at any time using the console.
 Project data is stored for ~6 months and then automatically removed.
 Suspended projects can be reinstated by request before this time.